André Sordet: Retreat and dismissal

-On 27 August, GQG, which had again briefly lost contact with Sordet, ordered him to cover British left until the BEF had crossed the Somme, then remain around Saint-Quentin until given further orders.
+On 27 August, GQG, that had again briefly lost contact with Sordet, ordered him to cover British left until the BEF had crossed the Somme, then remain around St Quentin until given further orders.
 Snow later wrote that the only time he ever saw "the great Sordet and his cavalry" during the retreat was on 27 August, when he saw several squadrons 2 mi to the British left.
-The forces exchanged stirring messages via Colonel Edmonds, only for the French cavalry to withdraw immediately under shrapnel fire.
+The forces exchanged stirring messages via Colonel James Edmonds, only for the French cavalry to withdraw immediately under shrapnel fire.

 Sordet, whose corps was by now incapable of fighting as a whole, formed a Provisional Cavalry Division under General Cornulier-Luciniere from the regiments which were still mobile, and placed it for two days at the disposal of Michel-Joseph Maunoury, commander of the Sixth Army.
 Maunoury was able to fall back behind the River Avre (29 August) because of the Battle of Guise.

-Sordet was under Maunoury's Sixth Army from 30 August to 1 September.
-Captain Lepic of Sordet's corps, reconnoitring northwest of Compiègne on 31 August, saw nine German cavalry squadrons (Uhlans, some of whom had discarded their helmets, were wearing cloth caps and were pretending to be "Englisch") followed by an infantry column 15 minutes later.
-They were not making south for Paris but rather south-east for Compiègne, the beginning of von Kluck's great turning movement east of Paris.
+Sordet was part of the Sixth Army from 30 August to 1 September.
+Captain Lepic of I Cavalry Corps, reconnoitring north-west of Compiègne on 31 August, saw nine German cavalry squadrons (Uhlans, some of whom had discarded their helmets, were wearing cloth caps and were pretending to be "Englisch") followed by an infantry column 15 minutes later.
+They were not making south for Paris but rather south-east for Compiègne, the beginning of the great turning movement east of Paris by the 1st Army(Alexander von Kluck).